elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/upgrade.md

 Given X prebuilt rules are installed in Kibana
-And for Y of the installed rules there are new versions available And a subset Z of the rules have conflicts with the current versions And user is on the Rule Management page
+And for Y of the installed rules there are new versions available And a subset Z of the rules have conflicts with the current versions And user is on the Rule Updates table
 Then Y rules available for upgrade should be displayed in the table And user selects <Z> rules, which is a mixture of rules with and without upgrade conflicts Then user should see a CTA to upgrade <Z> number of rules, which is enabled